LundJim/Project1/README.md

 These Beats allow us to collect the following information from each machine:
 - In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
 E.g., `Winlogbeat` collects Windows logs, which we use to track user logon events, etc._
 Filebeat reviews log files and events and I would expect to see it get sent to Elasticsearch or Logstash for additional analysis.
-Metricbeat watches servers and collects metrics and I would expect to see it send it sned information to Logstash for additional review.
+Metricbeat watches servers and collects metrics and I would expect to see it send information to Logstash for additional review.

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
-- Copy the yml file to ansible.
+- Copy the host file to environment.
-- Update the ansible file to include playbook.
+- Update the host file to include the correct group and ip addresses.
-- Run the playbook, and navigate to to check that the installation worked as expected.
+- Ran the playbook, and navigate to Kibana to check that the installation worked as expected.

-_TODO: Answer the following questions to fill in the blanks:_
+Answer the following questions to fill in the blanks:1
-- _Which file is the playbook?
+- Which file is the playbook?
 Where do you copy it?
+The ELK playbook and you copy it in GitBash.
-- _Which file do you update to make Ansible run the playbook on a specific machine?
-How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
+- Which file do you update to make Ansible run the playbook on a specific machine?
+How do I specify which machine to install the ELK server on versus which to install Filebeat on? docker, Elkstack.
-- _Which URL do you navigate to in order to check that the ELK server is running? http://23.100.87.169:5601/app/kibana#/home
+- Which URL do you navigate to in order to check that the ELK server is running? http://23.100.87.169:5601/app/kibana#/home

 _As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._